danshatter/my-api/README.txt

 MY-API

-/* This is my fourth personal project inspired by Brad Traversy PHP REST API from scratch.
+/* This is my fourth personal project.
+It is a REST API from scratch.
 Depending on the request method, you can GET, POST, PUT, PATCH, and DELETE resources */

 - Import the 'my-api.sql' to get you started.
 This wiil create a 'users' table.
 Make sure you fill in the correct database connection credentials in the 'credentials/secure.php' file.
 Some dummy data are present in the 'users' table to get you started immediately.